NLeSC/guide/best_practices/documentation.md

 ## Documented development setup

 (good example is [Getting started with khmer development](http://khmer.readthedocs.org/en/latest/dev/getting-started.html)) It should be made available once there is more than one developer working on the codebase.
+If your development setup is very complicated, please consider providing a Dockerfile and docker image.

 ## Contribution guidelines